 - j.
 Approved access ladder shall be provided and regularly inspected.
-Ladders shall be extended three (3) feet above the level to be accessed; - Sloping, sheeting, shielding, benching, shoring, cutbacks, fencing, bracing or approved temporary protective structures that may be required for safe operations, are provided for and used, built in accordance with standard engineering practice; - I. Temporary railings, barricades, fencing, lanterns, reflective flagging or yellow illuminated warning devices and other warning systems are placed around excavations left open at night or where there is a hazard to personnel and the general public; - m.
-Spoils, materials or equipment that might fall or roll into an excavation or trench are kept at least 1 meter from the edge of excavations, or not less than one-third (1/3) of the depth for excavations deeper than 3.0 m; - Personnel must be protected from accumulation of water, gas and other elements that may be encountered during excavation.
-Risks associated with hazardous atmosphere inside excavations shall be analyzed and mitigated; and - o.
+Ladders shall be extended three (3) feet above the level to be accessed: - k.
+Sloping, sheeting, shielding, benching, shoring, cutbacks, fencing, bracing or approved temporary protective structures that may be required for safe operations, are provided for and used, built in accordance with standard engineering practice; - I. Excavation works on identified H2S prone area shall be inspected for presence of H2S before any work will commence and regularly monitored during the duration of the work; - m.
+Temporary railings, barricades, fencing, lanterns, reflective flagging or yellow illuminated warning devices and other warning systems are placed around excavations left open at night or where there is a hazard to personnel and the general public; - n.
+Spoils, materials or equipment that might fall or roll into an excavation or trench are kept at least 1 meter from the edge of excavations, or not less than one-third (1/3) of the depth for excavations deeper than 3.0 m; - A Confined Space Entry Permit is prepared and approved to control the work when entry into excavations and trenches deeper than 1.2 meters is to be performed; - p.
+Personnel must be protected from accumulation of water, gas and other elements that may be encountered during excavation.
+Risks associated with hazardous atmosphere inside excavations shall be analyzed and mitigated; and - q.
 Rescue plans must be developed for excavations.
 First aid and emergency response shall be available at all times.